mdozmorov/Bioinformatics_notes/README.md

 - [biomedicalresearch2021](https://github.com/schatzlab/biomedicalresearch2021) - Course Materials for EN.601.452 / AS.020.415 Computational Biomedical Research & Advanced Biomedical Research, by Michael Schatz.
 Links to other courses, papers.

+- [bggn213_W23](https://github.com/bioboot/bggn213_W23) - A hands-on introduction to the computer-based analysis of genomic and biomolecular data from the Division of Biological Sciences, UCSD.
+By prof. Barry Grant.
+Lecture slides, lab, homework material, videos.
+[Website](https://bioboot.github.io/bggn213_W23/)

 - [RNA-seq theory and analysis](https://www.sudosight.com/RNA-seek/RNA-seq/Theory/) - theory and practical guidelines for RNA-seq data analysis, by Skyler Kuhn

 - [Introduction to Bioimage Analysis](https://bioimagebook.github.io/) - This book tries explain the main ideas of image analysis in a practical and engaging way.
 By Pete Bankhead.
 [GitHub](https://github.com/bioimagebook/bioimagebook.github.io)